 A block may be used against most physical damage forms.
 It can be wielded against Blunt Attack, Blunt Throwing, Edged Attack, Edged Throwing, and Force attacks - but not Shooting attacks.

 Brace aversions are similar to blocks, but involve using one's Endurance (res) to withstand incoming damage instead of Strength.
 Working in the same basic fashion, a brace doesn't involve moving, so much as trying to 'soak' up damage.
-A bracing character may use the result of this maneuver or any other protection to absorb the energy of an attack, but not both - that is, unless they are close enough in rank to stack, like a normal buddy CS.
+A bracing character may use the result of this maneuver or any other protection to absorb an attack's energy, but not both - that is, unless they are close enough in rank to stack, like a normal buddy CS.

 When bracing, a white FEAT provides one's Endurance -6 CS in protection against incoming damage.
 A green FEAT will provide one's Endurance -4 CS, a yellow FEAT one's Endurance -2 CS, and a red FEAT one's Endurance +1 CS.
 This is why the brace is the preferred defense mechanism of many super tough heroes and villains - it doesn't take great Agility to avoid incoming pain, just a whole lot of fortitude.

-Brace maneuvers are primarily useful against Energy attacks, but can apply to other forms of directed, special energy forms (some Deionic, Karmic and Sorcerous powers fall into this category).
+Brace maneuvers are primarily useful against Energy attacks, but can apply to other forms of directed, special energy forms (some Sorcerous, Karmic, and Deionic powers fall into this category).

 As with evasions and feints, a catch maneuver prevents one from attacking in a given turn.
 Catching something specifically aimed at oneself applies a -3 CS penalty.